 POLLUTION EATING POSTERS

-Each poster was painted from the designs by Global Street Art Agency.
+Each poster was painted from my designs by Global Street Art Agency.
 Each took between three and five days to paint and is designed to showcase the green credentials of the new pure-electric ID.3.

 Reducing air pollution